 Books are very important to Lise Lyng Falkenberg, her favourites being "The Sound and the Fury", "Die Blendung", "The Song of Achilles", "The Hitchhiker's Guide to the Galaxy" and the entire Adrian Mayfield series by Floortje Zwigtman.
 Her favourite authors are William Shakespeare, William Faulkner, Banana Yoshimoto, Douglas Adams, Gabriel García Márquez, Lewis Carrol, J. M. Barrie, Herman Bang and Astrid Lindgren.
 She enjoys art, her favourite artists being Vincent van Gogh, Henry Matisse, Pablo Picasso, Andy Warhol, David Hockney and the Pre-Raphaelites.

-Lise Lyng Falkenberg enjoys music, especially rock, and her favourite artists are The Beatles, The Velvet Underground, Mothers of Invention, Slade, Queen, Muse and Rage Against the Machine.
+Lise Lyng Falkenberg enjoys music, especially rock, and her favourite artists are The Beatles, The Velvet Underground, Mothers of Invention, Slade, Queen, Muse, Rage Against the Machine and last but not least BTS.
 She plays several instruments herself, mostly electric violin and keyboard.

 Movies are very important to Lise, her favourites being "An Awfully Big Adventure", "Spirited Away", "Rosenkranz and Guildenstern Are Dead", "Drowning by Numbers", "Don't Look Now"; "The Rocky Horror Picture Show", "Twin Town", "Boondock Saints" and "Velvet Goldmine".
 Her favourite directors are Stanley Kubrick, Hayao Miyazaki, Orson Welles, Tim Burton, Peter Weir, Peter Geenaway, David Cronenberg and Terry Gilliam and her favourite actors are Donald Sutherland, Christopher Walken, Malcolm McDowell, Jodie Foster, Johnny Depp, Willem Dafoe, Frances Conroy, Matt Smith, Benedict Cumberbatch, Oliver Phelpsand Miranda Hart.